Electrical Safety Management (ESM) training course

 This course has helped hundreds of delegates to audit their policies and procedures through the simple approach of the Code of Practice.

-This course is based on our 2nd edition Code of Practice for Electrical Safety Management (In person course: A physical copy of the book will be given to you at the event.
+This course is based on our 2nd edition Code of Practice for Electrical Safety Management.

 Who can attend?